Overview

 Word Template

 Take the guesswork out of whether your document is accessible or not.
-Use the template below that are already digitally accessible.
+Use the template below, which is already digitally accessible.

 Identify Errors in Word Documents